synestergates788/OctaPDO/README.md

 ### Getting Started

-installing squeedPDO does not require composer, just clone the project and put it in the directory where your site locally allocated.
+installing OctaPDO does not require composer, just clone the project and put it in the directory where your site locally allocated.

 ### Prerequisites